Heartburn: Pathophysiology

 The exact causes of heartburn are not fully understood, but they likely involve multiple factors, including chemical irritation, pressure on the esophagus, and increased sensitivity to pain.

-Acid reflux is a common cause of heartburn but is not the only etiology.
+Acid reflux is a common cause of heartburn, but it is not the only etiology.
 A study in 1989 demonstrated this by giving participants acidic and basic solutions; the acidic solutions induced heartburn in all participants, though the more basic solution still invoked heartburn in over 40% of the participants.
 Ambulatory pH monitoring reveals that just a small percentage of acid reflux episodes trigger heartburn.